egueli/Aesthedes-notes/emulator/emulator.md

 The reason it hangs at that point is IMO the same: it's waiting for a signal from a driver that doesn't exist in the system because the original ROMs are not yet dumped and handled by MAME.

+## Remap `c0` and `h0` to `r0`

+The NVRAM mechanism showed effective at letting the OS-9 manage a virtual storage device in MAME's emulated environment.
+There are some issues left:

+* The kernel (ported for CB030) tries to mount `c0` at startup i.e. the CompactFlash, that is buggy.
+The current workaround is typing `chx /r0/CMDS` and `chd /r0` just after startup.
+* Aesthedes' `fcontrol` attempts to open `h0` in raw mode.
+The name is hardcoded.
+Luckily, the program doesn't seem to be bothered that the device is missing in the CB030 kernel.
+At least at startup.
+* Storage is currently limited to 16MB.

+To address the first two issues at once, we may try setting up aliases so that `c0` and `h0` become equivalent to `r0`.

+The CB030 README states that `/dd` aliased to `/c0`.
+This is done in `cfide_descriptors.make`, that builds the `dd` descriptor with the same linker arguments as another descriptor (was `c0` then later changed to `r0`) but with a different output file name.

+By deleting the existing targets about `c0`, and replacing them with a target that makes the alias to `r0`, the system seems to work correctly.
+Adding another alias for `h0` is a no-brainer.

 [Dockerfile](https://gist.github.com/biappi/a7538e38bbdd7f1ea7d33c54112aa22f)